-Active students receive an email notification in December and specific instructions to begin the field application process for the following academic year.
+Active students receive an email notification during the second half of the Fall Semester with specific instructions to begin the field application process for the following academic year.
 Practicum Application Forms are available on the WSU Social Work Department Field Education website following the opening of the field application process.
 Students who are not actively completing coursework at the time the application process begins (i.e. on leave of absence and planning to return the following academic year) may not receive an email notification and are individually responsible for contacting the Field Education Program directly to initiate the field application process before the identified due date.
 Newly accepted full-time students are required to complete the field application within ten days of acceptance to the MSW Program.